trizen/raku-rosettacode/programming_tasks/I/Idiomatically_determine_all_the_characters_that_can_be_used_for_symbols.md

 We enforce the whitespace restriction to prevent insanity in the readers of programs.
 That being said, even the whitespace restriction is arbitrary, and can be bypassed by deriving a new grammar and switching to it.
-We view all other languages as dialects of Perl 6, even the insane ones. `:-)`
+We view all other languages as dialects of Raku, even the insane ones.  `:-)`